Sync Setup

 | Path-style URLs | Recommended (MinIO, R2 and most compatibles); disable only for virtual-hosted AWS buckets |

-You can also pick the Key Prefix via Choose folder… straight from the bucket — this already works before saving, as soon as the endpoint, bucket and keys are filled in.
+You can pick the Key Prefix (the cloud folder) via Choose folder… straight from the bucket once connected.

 See also